 Do you need a Puppet-hosted solution with a web front end?
 Upload files to our MFT server.

 Do you prefer to connect directly to a Puppet-hosted SFTP server?
 Upload files to our SFTP server.

 Upload via MFT

 You can use our MFT server, https://mft.puppet.com, to upload files to an MFT account via a web browser to a secure folder.
-Access to your files is restricted to only you and the Puppet Support team.
-Files are deleted automatically after two weeks or by request.
+Access to your files is restricted to only you and the Puppet team.
+Files are deleted automatically after 30 days or by request.
 Once you have an MFT account, it can be reused for future tickets.

 Home is displayed.
 You can either upload files or view previously uploaded files.
 If you forget your password, there’s a Forgot password? reset available on the server.

 Alternatively, we can also send you a secure upload link to your email.
 This method doesn't require a login, and the link will expire in 7 days.

 You can upload the output of the support script directly from Puppet Enterprise to our SFTP server.
 If you want to upload other files to Support, or if your primary server is air-gapped, you can manually upload files to the SFTP server.
 Access to your files is restricted to only you and the Puppet Support team.
 We’ll automatically delete the files after seven days or by request.